zama-ai/hpu_fpga/docs/debug.md

 source setup_hpu.sh -c sim
 ```

-If you do this right, all your _HPU_ _tfhe-rs_ code will now use the mockup instead of the real
+If you do this right, all your _HPU_ _TFHE-rs_ code will now use the mockup instead of the real
 _HPU_.
 Just keep it running on a different terminal and forget about it.

 ## Debugging correctness

 Once you write an IOp, you'll want to test it standalone, before actually creating hooks to
-_tfhe-rs_.
+_TFHE-rs_.
 To that effect, we provide a simple program called `hpu_bench`, that you can use to
 benchmark and verify whether your IOp runs correctly.
 This bench also works with the mockup,
 although the latency report will be wrong, as it will measure _CPU_ time, not _HPU_ time.
 For
 example, the following will benchmark multiplying, homomorphically, clear text 64 bit values _1_ and